dschrempf/mcmc-date/tutorial_bacterial_rooting_goe/tutorial.md

 cabal build
 ```

-Test if `mcmc-date` is working properly:
+Verify the functionality of `mcmc-date`:
 ```sh
 cabal run mcmc-date-run
 ```

-# (Optional) Infering posterior distribution of species tree branch lengths
+## (Optional) Inferring posterior distribution of species tree branch lengths

-**Optional**: To skip this step decompress and use the `data/65genes_combined.treelist.tar.gz` file.
+>**Optional**: Should one choose to bypass this step, the file `65genes_combined.treelist.tar.gz` is available for download from [FigShare](https://doi.org/10.6084/m9.figshare.23899299.).
+Once downloaded, extract the file into the directory containing this tutorial.
+Subsequent commands will reference the path to the file `65genes_combined.treelist`; updates to the path might be necessary.

-In the `data` folder one finds the alignment `65genes_bac_and_organelles.phylip` and the corresponding inferred ML species tree `1007_mito_plastid.tree`.
+In the `data` folder, one finds the alignment [`65genes_bac_and_organelles.phylip`](data/65genes_bac_and_organelles.phylip) and the corresponding inferred ML species tree [`1007_mito_plastid.tree`](data/1007_mito_plastid.tree).
 In order to date the tree, first we need to infer the posterior distribution of branch lengths of the supplied species tree topology.
-For this purpose we will use [Phylobayes-MPI](https://github.com/bayesiancook/pbmpi) that we can instruct to keep the topology fixed while sampling branch lengths under the defined model.
+For this purpose, we will use [Phylobayes-MPI](https://github.com/bayesiancook/pbmpi) which we instruct to keep the topology fixed while sampling branch lengths under the defined model.

-First, if the tree is rooted, we have to unroot it using, for example, [ete3](http://etetoolkit.org/) or arbitrary tool.
-This results in `data/1007_mito_plastid.tree.unrooted`
+First, if the tree is rooted, we have to unroot it using [ete3](http://etetoolkit.org/) or a similar tool.
+This results in [`data/1007_mito_plastid.tree.unrooted`](data/1007_mito_plastid.tree.unrooted)

-Now we can start 2 chains of Phylobayes MPI with the following parameters (using LG exchangebilities with only one category and G4):
+Now we can start 2 chains of Phylobayes-MPI with the following parameters (using LG exchangeability with only one category and G4):
 ```sh
 mpirun -np 96 pb_mpi -lg -ncat 1 -dgam 4 \\
 		     -d 65genes_bac_and_organelles.phylip \\